 - If your baby has jaundice, has the yellow color spread to parts of the body other than the face?

-- Has the baby's temperature been stable?
+- Has your baby's temperature been stable?

 You may also prepare questions to ask your doctor at your follow-up appointment, including: